steqeq/0000/docs/install/linux/install.md

     :::::
     ::::::

-2. Upgrade the kernel-mode driver and reboot
+2. Upgrade the kernel-mode driver and reboot the system.

-    Upgrade the kernel mode driver and reboot the system using the following commands based on your distribution:

     ::::{tab-set}
     :::{tab-item} Ubuntu